GrapeBaBa/concrete/concrete-core/book/src/tutorial.md

 ### Entities

 Start by implementing the entities you'll be using.
-For example, let's imagine we want to be manipulating LWE ciphertext vectors on the GPU.
-We need to create a new
+Here, we want to allocate and copy data corresponding to LWE ciphertext vectors on the GPU.
+We need to create a new file:
-file: `concrete-core/src/backends/gpu/implementation/entities/lwe_ciphertext_vector.rs`
+`concrete-core/src/backends/gpu/implementation/entities/lwe_ciphertext_vector.rs`
 Modify the entity module file, `concrete-core/src/backends/gpu/implementation/entities/mod.rs`, to actually link it to the rest of the sources: